CumulusNetworks/docs/content/cumulus-linux-44/Installation-Management/Adding-and-Updating-Packages.md

 {{< tabs "TabID202 ">}}
 {{< tab "NCLU Command" >}}

-The following example command shows which version of the `vrf` package is installed on the system:
+The following example command shows which version of the `vrf` package is on the system:

 ```
 cumulus@switch:~$ net show package version vrf